-In the auto-immune diseases, genome-wide significance was found in the HLA region on chromosome 6 (multiple sclerosis (Wise et al., 1999), rheumatoid arthritis (Fisher et al., 2003), psoriasis (Sagoo et al., 2004), inflammatory bowel disease (van Heel et al., 2004)), confirming findings of the original linkage studies.
-In other studies, a region of genome-wide significance was observed on chromosome 2 for schizophrenia (Lewis et al., 2003), which had not previously been highlighted as a strong candidate region for schizophrenia (O'Donovan et al., 2003).
-Similarly, regions of genome-wide significance were detected on chromosome 4 for psoriasis (Sagoo et al., 2004), on chromosome 3 for coronary heart disease (Chiodini and Lewis, 2003), on chromosome 2 for cleft lip/palate (Marazita et al., 2004), on chromosome 3 for hypertension (Koivukoski et al., 2004) and on chromosome 10 for age-related macular degeneration (Fisher et al., 2005).
-No susceptibility genes have yet been localised in these regions for these diseases, but they provide strong candidate regions for follow-up linkage or association studies.
+The GSMA has been applied in 14 studies of complex diseases, and these are summarised in Table 3^{3,9,13-17,20,21,23-27}.
+Most studies have analysed qualitative diseases, but quantitative traits (hypertension, body mass index) have also been studied.
+The average number of linkage studies included was 7.9 (range 4-20), and the average number of families was 736 (range 257-1992).
+(These figures omit the overlapping studies of inflammatory bowel disease, Crohn's disease and ulcerative colitis).
+Of 14 studies, 8 were full collaborations, while others relied at least partially on published information.
+All studies found at least one suggestive result (approximately p < 0.01), and in 12 studies, at least one result of genome-wide significance was found.
+In the auto-immune diseases, genome-wide significance was found in the HLA region on chromosome 6 (multiple sclerosis,9 rheumatoid arthritis, 16 psoriasis, 26 inflammatory bowel disease 13), confirming findings of the original linkage studies.
+In other studies, a region of genome-wide significance was observed on chromosome 2 for schizophrenia14, which had not previously been highlighted as a strong candidate region for schizophrenia28.
+Similarly, regions of genome-wide significance were detected on chromosome 4 for psoriasis26, on chromosome 3 for coronary heart disease23, on chromosome 2 for cleft $lip/palate^{21}$, on chromosome 3 for hypertension25 and on chromosome 10 for age-related macular degeneration.
+17 No susceptibility genes have yet been localised in these regions for these diseases, but they provide strong candidate regions for follow-up linkage or association studies.
 Genome-wide significance is an extremely stringent criteria (occurring only once in 20 GSMAs by chance), and this is illustrated by the results for Crohn's disease in the region of CARD15 on chromosome 16.
-This region attained a p-value of 0.003 (weighted analysis) (van Heel et al., 2004), despite the presence of this confirmed susceptibility gene.
+This region attained a p-value of 0.003 (weighted analysis)13, despite the presence of this confirmed susceptibility gene.
 Across the diseases, there was no correlation between the number of bins with nominal or suggestive significance and the number of studies included.
-Only five studies had used the Ordered Ranks test to assess clustering of linkage results, but the easy availability of this method in the GSMA software package (Pardi et al., 2005) should make this analysis more widely used.
+Only five studies had used the Ordered Ranks test to assess clustering of linkage results, but the easy availability of this method in the GSMA software package 18 should make this analysis more widely used.